What is the purpose of the Deer Management Plan?

 What is the selected alternative and what management actions are included?

-The selected alternative from the plan/EIS (Alternative D) incorporates lethal and nonlethal actions to reduce and then maintain the deer population at a level in the battlefield that protects native plant communities, promotes forest regeneration and habitat, and allows for successful crop production to maintain the historic scene.
+The selected alternative from the plan/EIS (Alternative D) incorporates lethal and nonlethal actions to reduce and then maintain the deer population at a level that protects native plant communities, promotes forest regeneration and habitat, and allows for successful crop production to maintain the historic scene.

 Why not use reproductive control agents?